jpsilvashy/jpsilvashy.github.com/_posts/2012-08-04-chattyloo.md

 tags: ['ruby', 'sinatra', 'heroku']
 ---

 Look, I know the name is stupid.
-There just aren't a lot of domains names containing the work "chat".
+There just aren't a lot of domains names available containing the word "chat", so I'm stuck with this one!

 [Chattyloo](http://chattyloo.com) is an asynchronous chat app written with Sinatra and persisted with Postgres or SQLite using Datamapper.
 There is not authentication scheme.
 Users arrive at the index and are redirected to a chat room with a unique URL that can be shared for others to join the room.